 - Reduces throughput of Filtermist unit by approximately 300 cfm.

 - Protects the Filtermist intake from chips and direct coolant splash.

 - Opening is large enough to ensure that airflow and intake velocity are not negatively affected.

 - Can be used with all size Filtermist models.

 |30220 (FX-900 & 1200)||6″||9 1⁄2″||10″|

 |30222 (FX-300 & 575)||4 3⁄4″||8 1⁄2″||8 1⁄2″|

-A wide variety of mounting options makes the Royal Filtermist very easy to install.
-If you have any questions regarding mounting, please contact one of our applications engineers.
+A wide variety of mounting options makes the Royal Filtermist very easy to install on virtually any machine tool.

 Machine Top Stand